Romblon, Romblon: Philippine–American War era

+Japanese occupation era

-During World War II, an American force landed in the island on March 11, 1945, and liberated it from the occupying Japanese forces.
+During World War II, Japanese forces occupied the island from 1942 to 1945.
+An American force landed on the island on March 11, 1945, and liberated it from the occupying Japanese forces.
 By March 18, the entire province was liberated from the Japanese.
 A monument located near the beach in Sawang commemorates this.

+Philippine independence

+The Republic of the Philippines became an independent sovereign nation on July 4, 1946.

 The island barrio of Nagoso was renamed Cobrador in 1960 and the urban barangay of Poblacion was split into four separate barangays, named simply as Barangays 1, 2, 3, and 4 in 1975.

+Corruption

 On March 25, 2018, the Sandiganbayan, a special appellate collegial court that tries graft and corruption cases, affirmed its ruling sentencing Romblon mayor Mariano Mateo, former mayor Leo Mérida and eight other former local officials to 10 years in prison.
 The ruling was in connection with the alleged anomalous procurement of a heavy equipment.
 The case, which was filed in 2010, stemmed from the municipal government's purchase of a backhoe amounting to P13.95 million in November 2005 without public bidding.
-At the time, Mérida was mayor and Mateo was councilor.
+At the time, Mérida was the mayor and Mateo was a councilor.
 The court said witnesses testified that the backhoe was not used for the purpose for which it was purchased.
+The Supreme Court of the Philippines affirmed the conviction and sentence on August 22, 2023.